runpod-workers/mock-worker/README.md

     {
         "mock_return": "Anything here will be returned as the output of the worker.", "mock_delay": 0, // The number of seconds to wait before returning output, raising error or crashing.
-        "mock_progress": false, // If true, the worker will return 5 progress updates, waiting 10 seconds between each.
+        "mock_progress": {
+            "updates": [],  // A list of progress updates to send back to the RunPod API.
+            "wait_time": 0 // The number of seconds to wait before sending a progress update.
+        },
         "mock_error": false, // If true, the worker will raise an error.
         "mock_crash": false, // If true, the worker will crash (kills the processes) "mock_refresh": false, // If true, the refresh_worker flag is enabled.